-- The contrast used in a CT scan may cause skin itching, a rash, or trouble breathing.
-If you have diabetes, your risk of having kidney damage may increase if contrast is used during your scan.
-If you are female and pregnant, a CT scan may cause problems with your unborn baby.
-Your eyes may be damaged.
-The radiation from a CT scan may increase your risk of getting cancer.
-A CT scan may not show certain medical problems, or how bad medical problems are.
-It may also show problems that were not expected.
+- The contrast used in a CT scan may cause a rash, itching, or trouble breathing.
+If you have diabetes, your risk for kidney damage may increase if contrast dye is used.
+If you are pregnant, a CT scan may be harmful to your unborn baby.
+The radiation from a CT scan may damage your eyes, or increase your risk for cancer.
+A CT scan may not show some medical problems.

 Before your procedure: